i’m interested in trying some of the nontoxic recipes for creating

 -alma mentioned how her flux for lead-based solder created a

-blue-green patina. how long does it take for the patina to
+blue-green patina. how long does it take for the patina to develop?

-torch necessary to see a rapid development?
+to see a rapid development?

 -i have looked in tim mccreight’s complete metalsmith for patina